 If gardens are your thing, plan a visit to Boboli Gardens!
 Whether you want the perfect place for a photo op, or just want to admire the beautiful surroundings, this 16th-century garden is the place for you.
 Bring some sturdy shoes though, as Boboli Gardens is up a steep hill.
 You should plan on spending around 1-2 hours here, though you could spend less or more depending on your interest.

 Visit The Duomo

 While in Florence during your 14 days in Italy, make sure to stop by the Duomo.
+Even if you only set aside one day in Florence, this is a must-see stop!
 This Catholic Church towers over Florence and is pretty difficult to miss.
 If you plan on going in though, know that there is a dress code for women and men; your knees and shoulders must be covered.
 You also must be completely silent when visiting the Duomo.
 It is usually very crowded, but you can skip the line by taking a tour.

 Walk Across The Ponte Vecchio

 If you are looking for a picture-perfect bridge during your 2 weeks in Italy, Florence has you covered!
 Ponte Vecchio is a beautiful bridge, and it’s the perfect spot to watch the sunset.
 You can also enjoy a leisurely stroll and some delicious gelato if you choose!
 It is one of the best free things to do in Florence during your trip!

 See David At Galleria dell’Accademia During Your Italy Itinerary

 If you are a lover of art, then you definitely want to explore Galleria dell’Accademia.
 This museum is home to some of Michaelangelo’s greatest works, including the famous “David” statue.
 The museum gets very crowded, and since you don’t want to waste any of your 14 days in Italy, you should consider buying a timed ticket or booking a tour.